the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 		- The opener is adjusted to add 5% Production in all cities and lose the Science boost/Culture penalty.
 		- Automation loses the Science boost and now adds +2 Production/Happiness to Factories and Automated Factories.
 		- Logistics renamed to Integrated Attack Logistics and loses the minor healing bonus and Unit Supply bonus, but adds 50% Production to Automated units.
-		- The finisher awards a free Purge Robot and increases the Production bonuses from 10% to 25%.
+		- The finisher awards a free Purge Robot and increases the Production bonuses from 10% to 25%, but nerfs the extra quantity of strategic resources from 50% to 25% (this was not originally a nerf; Mechanization in the base scenario was buffed after this mod reworked the social policies).
 	- Bionics
 		- The opener is now +1 Science per 4 population instead of a flat +2 Science per city.
 		- Weather Engineering now adds +2 Water to Moisture traps, along with +2 Production and +1 Power to Solar collectors and Wind farms, making it much more useful.
 		- Eugenics loses the Unhappiness reduction and adds +15 starting XP to Military units.
 		- Cybernetics loses the weak +1 Production per 10 population and adds 25% Production towards Military units.
 Additionally, the old effect of letting Personnel units retain full strength while wounded has been moved to a new "AI Implant" promotion granted by this tenet that also adds a 15% Strength bonus when attacking and additional healing.
 		- Transhumanism adds a 33% reduction to Unhappiness in the Capital.
-		- The finisher bonus also adds a Production bonus towards Colony Ship Parts for players pursuing a Colonization Victory.
+		- The finisher bonus now awards a free Great General and Great Scientist instead of letting the player choose any one free Great Person, and adds a Production bonus towards Colony Ship Parts for players pursuing a Colonization Victory.

 Belief Changes:
 - Pantheons